-Conventional mortgage loans are mortgages which are not “guaranteed” by the Federal government.
-A FHA mortgage is a loan that is “guaranteed” by the federal government.
-Conventional loans are more common than FHA both have their benefits and their downsides.
-Understanding the difference between a Conventional and a FHA mortgage is an important part of obtaining a new mortgage.
+Conventional mortgage loans are mortgages that are not “guaranteed” by the Federal government.
+An FHA mortgage is a loan that is “guaranteed” by the federal government.
+Conventional loans are more common than FHA.
+Both loan programs have their benefits and their downsides.

 Conforming Mortgage Loans:

 In the category of Conventional mortgage loans is conforming mortgage loans and Non-Conforming mortgage loans.
 Conforming mortgage loans are mortgages that adhere to the underwriting guidelines set forth by mortgage giants Fannie Mae and Freddie Mac.